 I and the other Lightfoot lawyers with whom I work have the battle scars that come from being a Lightfoot lawyer where we are ready for the litigation knowns, unknowns and the inevitable unknowables.
 This is what we call the Lightfoot DNA.

 Lightfoot handles cases all around the country.
 Most of my work is in the southern United States, what we call the “y’all” states.
 We handle bad cases in bad places.
 It’s in our DNA.
 It’s what we do.

-By the way, I am a Fellow of the American College of Trial Lawyers, a Fellow of the American Bar Foundation, received the Thomson Reuters' Super Lawyers designation from 2008-2020, was named the 2018 “Birmingham Lawyer of the Year” for personal injury litigation by BL Rankings' The Best Lawyers in America©, and received Benchmark Litigation's “Local Litigation Star” award for commercial litigation, insurance, medical malpractice and product liability.
+By the way, in addition to serving on Lightfoot's Business Development and Marketing Committee, I am a Fellow of the American College of Trial Lawyers, a Fellow of the American Bar Foundation, received the Thomson Reuters' Super Lawyers designation from 2008-2020, was named the 2018 “Birmingham Lawyer of the Year” for personal injury litigation by BL Rankings' The Best Lawyers in America©, and received Benchmark Litigation's “Local Litigation Star” award for commercial litigation, insurance, medical malpractice and product liability.